Sebs-Studio/MailPoet-Piwik-Add-on/README.md

 I'll acknowledge your contribution here with either your full name or username given.

-## Documentation

-For all documentation on this plugin go to: http://docs.sebs-studio.com/user-guide/extension/mailpoet-piwik-add-on/

 ## Contributing

 To contribute to the plugin, visit https://github.com/seb86/MailPoet-Piwik-Add-On/blob/master/CONTRIBUTING.md for details.